Koushik1103/slack-clone/README.md

 # slack-clone

-A slack application clone made using React, Material UI, Redux and Firebase
+A slack application clone made using React, Material UI, React Context API and Firebase